devstacklimited/Canzey-AdminPanel/server/api_docs/products_api.md

 ## Accessing Prize Details for a Product

-When a product has a `campaign_id`, you can get the prize details by calling the campaigns API.
+When a product has a `campaign_id`, you can get full prize details (including **multiple images** and **linked products**) from the Campaigns/Prize API.

-### Option 1: Get Prize from Campaigns List
+### 1. Get All Active Prizes with Linked Products

 ```http
 GET https://admin.canzey.com/api/campaigns
 ```

-Response includes all active prizes with their linked products:
+Response includes all active prizes with their products and images:

 ```json
 {